 As was written in previous chapters, we can expect that the solution of point kinetics equation can be n(t) = A.exp(s.t) and Ci(t) = Ci,0.exp(s.t).
 In the asymptotic term (i.e., after the transition phenomena have died out) the asymptotic solution is in the form:

 where s0 = 1/e is the stable reactor period or asymptotic period of reactor.
 This root, s0, is positive for ρ > 0 and negative for ρ < 0, therefore this root describes the reactor response, which is lasting after the transition phenomena have died out.
-The measurement of asymptotic period, can be used to determine (directly from inhour equation) the reactivity inserted to the system.
+The measurement of the asymptotic period can be used to determine (directly from the inhour equation) the reactivity inserted into the system.